 How did your passion for music start?

-Do you think that is important to every musician to navigate the academic side of music?
+Do you think that is important to every musician to navigate the academic and theoretical side of music?

-How being an academic has helped you to develop and enhance your sound?
+How being an academic helped you to develop and enhance your sound?

 The soft movement